 Interest Rates – interest rates vary significantly between banks.
 Some banks may pay low interest rates, but they may also have low charges.
 Many contractors and freelancers look for banks that offer multiple accounts so money that is being set aside for tax payments can be put in an account that offers higher interest.

-Online banking – most major banks now offer online banking facilities which are generally very convenient, and particularly helpful if you have your business bank account at the same bank as your personal account, as you’ll probably be able to make instantaneous tranfers.
+Online banking – most major banks now offer online banking facilities which are generally very convenient, and particularly helpful if you have your business bank account at the same bank as your personal account, as you’ll probably be able to make instantaneous transfers.

 BACS stands for Bankers Automated Clearing System which is used for sending money electronically from one UK bank to another.
 It is used for paying salaries, direct debits and other regular payments and it typically takes 3 working days for the transfer to complete.